Lynx-Shortener/Lynx/README.md

 # URL-Shortener

+## DISCLAIMER

+This is still indev.
+A variety of security features are yet to be implemented.
+This is not production ready yet.

+## About

 A fullstack application to shorten your URLs.

 I've tried a variety of URL shorteners but didn't find any with the functionality I wanted so I made my own.